hoto/ansible-home-fedora/README.md

-# Ansible playbooks for my Fedora 26
+# Ansible playbooks for my Fedora 26 laptops

-Playbooks that bootstrap my many laptops so that I can go and sip tea while the Ansible is doing all the tedious work.
+Playbooks that bootstrap my many fedora laptops so that I can go and sip tea while the ansible is doing all the tedious work.

-### Introduction
+### Start

-Argument `-K` is short for `--ask-become-pass` and is used only with tasks that needs root privileged (almost all of them).
-When requested Ansible will escalate privileges by *becoming* another user (in this case root) whenever it's required.

-### Install Ansible, Chrome, setup ssh keys and lastpass

-Install ansible
+Install ansible and dependencies:

-    sudo dnf install -y libselinux-python python-dnf ansible ansible localhost -m ping
+    sudo dnf install ansible python-dnf libselinux-python

 Clone this repo: